Snowflyt/graphql-intuitive-request/README.md

 **WARNING:** This package is still in development, and the API may change in the future.

+**WARNING:** Turn on `strictNullChecks` in your `tsconfig.json` to get the best experience.
+Otherwise, graphql-intuitive-request will not be able to infer some nullable fields correctly, and would just infer them as non-nullable ones.
+However, it is not quite necessary, as graphql-intuitive-request will still work properly without `strictNullChecks`.

 ## Overview

 graphql-intuitive-request provides an **intuitive** and **TS-friendly** way to write GraphQL queries and mutations **without using string literals**, and provides **exact** return types inference.